Liselotte Richter: Academic activity

+Legacy

-On 7 June 2006, the faculty of theology of the Humboldt University in Berlin commemorated Richter for her 100th birthday.
-Richard Schröder, Catherina Wenzel, and Michael Weichenhan wrote the memorial volume „Nach jedem Sonnenuntergange bin ich verwundet und verwaist.“ Für Liselotte Richter zum 100.
+On 7 June 2006, the faculty of theology of the Humboldt University in Berlin honoured Richter's 100th birthday.
+Richard Schröder, Catherina Wenzel, and Michael Weichenhan wrote the memorial volume "Nach jedem Sonnenuntergange bin ich verwundet und verwaist."
+Für Liselotte Richter zum 100.
 Geburtstag.

 From 2007 to 2013, the Leibniz-Edition Potsdam of the Berlin-Brandenburg Academy of Sciences and Humanities awarded the Liselotte Richter Prize, which was endowed with 1,000 euros, to upper secondary school students in Berlin and Brandenburg.